wjwelchusa/pythonproj5340SU19/readme.md

 	- the next focus will be the actions taken once the wireless signal extracts are in hand
 		- Locate an API or web scraping script to pair MAC OUI manufacturer with the OUIs detected
 		- Locate an API or webscraping script to identify MACs with outstanding patches or exploits
+		- Write the results or scapy scripts to a data file or container as described inthe steps above

+## 7/24-25/2009 Activities
+### Rebaselined project based on original statements, emerging TODO's and progress to date
+1. Progress is satisfactory on developing WLAN script to extract MAC and SSID from 2.4 Ghz range.
+Success in 5.6 Ghz, ac, MIMO behaviors is intermittent, but proof of concept is completed.
+2. The remaining activities to complete, at a minimum are:
+- Locate an API or web scraping script to pair MAC OUI manufacturer with the OUIs detected
+		- Locate an API or webscraping script to identify MACs with outstanding patches or exploits
-		- Write the results or scapy scripts to a data file or container and the steps above
+		- Write the results or scapy scripts to a data file or container as described inthe steps above